Watch video (clinical and treatment), click on the picture below to view. *

 Do Not take excessive hot showers, baths, use hot tubs or saunas for five days.

-The long-pulsed 1064nm Nd:YAG laser provides a state-of-the-art tool for treating many vascular lesions of the skin, and is the best available laser today for treatment of small to medium sized capillaries and venules on the legs.
+The long-pulsed 1064nm Nd:YAG laser provides a state-of-the-art tool for treating many vascular lesions of the skin, and is one of the best available laser today for treatment of small to medium sized capillaries and venules on the legs.
 The Yag lasers combines integrated chill-tip technology to provide continuous skin cooling during treatment.
-We’re pleased to offer a revolutionary new laser treatment that can quickly and safely eliminate unsightly leg veins, spider veins and broken capillaries.
+We’re pleased to offer a revolutionary new laser treatment that can quickly and safely reduce the appearance of unsightly leg veins, spider veins and broken capillaries.
 Click here if you are interested in Sclerotherapy for spider veins.
-At your consultation we will evaluate you and decide the best posible treatment to resolve your vein issues.
+At your consultation we will evaluate you and decide the best possible treatment to help resolve your vein issues.